phantast1c/Automox-Scripts/readme.md

 ## Introduction

-Just a collection of misc PowerShell Script Worklets I made for use within the **Automox Patching Platform**
+Just a collection of misc PowerShell Script Worklets I wrote for use within the **Automox Patching Platform**